akka/akka/akka-docs/src/main/paradox/testing.md

 #### Forwarding Messages Received by Probes

-@scala[Given a destination actor `dest` which in the nominal actor-network would receive a message from actor `source`.
+@scala[Given a destination actor `dest` which in the nominal actor network would receive a message from actor `source`.
 If you arrange for the message to be sent to a `TestProbe` `probe` instead, you can make assertions concerning volume and timing of the message flow while still keeping the